Go Back Email Link

 Crispy Jewish-Style Fried-Artichokes (Carciofi alla Giudia)

-Golden brown and crispy, these Jewish-Style Fried Artichokes are fun to make and delicious to eat!
-A Roman-Jewish staple, we like to enjoy them with a squeeze of fresh lemon juice or aioli for dipping.
+Golden brown and crispy, these Jewish-style fried artichokes are fun to make and delicious to eat!
+A Roman-Jewish staple, we like to enjoy them with a squeeze of fresh lemon juice or creamy aioli sauce for dipping.
 Gluten-free, dairy-free.

 Prep20 minutes